peternjeru/proxyapi-pvp/readme.txt

 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Accept Safaricom Lipa na M-Pesa payments using Pay via Proxy API
+Accept Safaricom Lipa na M-Pesa payments using Pay via ProxyAPI

 == Description ==
-The Pay via Proxy (PVP in short) extension for WooCommerce enables you to accept payments for Safaricom's M-Pesa payment gateway via Proxy API.
+The Pay via ProxyAPI (PVP in short) extension for WooCommerce enables you to accept payments for Safaricom's M-Pesa payment gateway via ProxyAPI.

 PVP enables one to directly integrate into MPesa using both Lipa na M-Pesa and C2B APIs.
 It enables you to simplify your checkout process and allow a customer to simply enter their phone number and have the Lipa na MPesa payment prompt sent immediately to their phone numbers, and the responses and callbacks automatically processed by WooCommerce.

-For any assistance in your setup, please join the Support group at [Telegram](https://t.me/joinchat/I-jBHE2JnVFAfGpjWRgJbA).
+For any assistance in your setup, please join the Support group at [Telegram](https://t.me/joinchat/I-jBHE2JnVFAfGpjWRgJbA) or drop your query in the [Support Section](https://wordpress.org/support/plugin/woo-pay-via-proxyapi/).
+A response will be given asap.

 DISCLAIMER